tssa017/groupomania/README.md

 1. Download [MySql](https://dev.mysql.com/downloads/mysql/) by following the instructions from their community downloads page

-2. Download [MySql Workbench](https://dev.mysql.com/downloads/workbench/) by following the instructions from their community downloads page
+2. Download [MySql Workbench](https://dev.mysql.com/downloads/workbench/) by following the instructions from the MySql community downloads page

 3. Create a new MySql connection using Workbench, following [these instructions](https://dev.mysql.com/doc/workbench/en/wb-getting-started-tutorial-create-connection.html)

-4. In a new terminal, connect to your MySql database from the project terminal with the following command:
+In a new terminal,

+4. Connect to your MySql database with this command:

 ```bash
 mysql -u <username> -p
 ```

-5. Create a new database with the following command:
+5. Create a new database with the following commands:

 ```bash
 CREATE DATABASE <databasename>;